 Look carefully for accounts you don’t recognize, which could indicate that you’ve become a victim of identity theft.
 If you see incorrect account details or personal information, submit an online request to get them corrected right away.
 Errors on your credit file could be dragging down your credit scores — and costing you money — without you knowing it.

 If you’ve been putting off important money management decisions and tasks, consider taking off a day from work to tackle your financial to-do list.

-Start with the above four steps, but consider other ways to improve your personal finances:
+Start with the above four steps but consider the following other ways to improve your personal finances:

-Even small steps taken to improve your financial life will repay you many times over, not just for now, but for decades to come.
+Even small steps taken to improve your personal finances will repay you many times over — not just for now, but for decades to come.